 - Check in with your doctor: People with asthma or other lung diseases, cardiovascular diseases or diabetes should check with their physician regarding any changes in medication that may be needed to cope with the smoky conditions.

 - Keep an eye on symptoms: Higher levels of smoke in some areas can make breathing more difficult.
 If you are experiencing symptoms, please try to contact your physician.
-If you cannot, asthma patients can follow the asthma action plan developed with their physician.
+If you cannot, asthma patients can follow the asthma action plan and COPD patients can follow the COPD action plan developed with their physician.
 Use your peak flow meter if prescribed.
 Do not hesitate to take your medication, and avail yourself of the full spectrum of medications your doctor has prescribed to you.

 - Ask about your oxygen use: People using oxygen should not adjust their levels of intake before consulting a physician.
 (Call your doctor BEFORE you take any action.)